EMBL-Design-Language/Springboard/typography.md

 ![Fira Characteristics](https://embl-design-language.github.io/Springboard/images/fira-specimens/specimen-3.png "Characteristics of Fira")

 #### Wide variety of glyphs
-Fira has a wide variety of standard extended latin glyphs from which to typeset from.
+Fira has a wide variety of standard extended latin glyphs from which to typeset.
 Of particular interest to EMBL are numerals and scientific characters.

 ![Fira Numerals and Mathematical Symbols](https://embl-design-language.github.io/Springboard/images/fira-specimens/specimen-4.png "Fira Numerals and Mathematical Symbols")